grpc/proposal/A74-xds-config-tears.md

 an attribute, so that the LB policies can use the cluster data.
 Note that we cannot simply pass the data via the cds LB policy's JSON config, because we need this to work in cases where the cluster is determined dynamically, such as where a route uses a ClusterSpecifierPlugin.
+(We have some internal functionality that uses this, not something that has been documented in a public gRFC.)

 In order to handle such cases, the XdsDependencyManager will also provide an API to subscribe to a particular cluster resource whose name was